theovier/democoin/README.md

 This is a small example cryptocurrency which is based on _Bitcoin_.
 It was written for my bachelor thesis _Implementierung einer eigenen Kryptowährung in Java nach dem Vorbild Bitcoin_ which roughly translates to _implementation of an own java based cryptocurrency in the manner of Bitcoin_.
 It features the blockchain technology and a simple input-output-system.
+Please refer to the Wiki pages if you are interested in a more detailed explanation.

 ## Getting Started